quiddity-wp/poracleWiki/assets/v4/discordDts.md

 These are separated by the type of alarm [monster, monsterNoIv, raid, egg, quest].

-Each of these categories has 5 default templates (by versbosity of alarm) with default alarm being "3" for each type.
+Each of these categories has 5 default templates (by verbosity of alarm) with default alarm being "3" for each type.

 Sometimes it's necessary to use three curly braces on each side.
 This avoids url encoding for fields that need an url.